Frenziecodes/Frenziecodes/README.md

 💬 Ask me about ReactJs and WordPress plugins

-⚡ Available for part-time freelance work.
+⚡ Available for part-time work.

 📫 Let's connect!
 You can reach me at [frenziecodes@gmail.com](mailto:frenziecodes@gmail.com).